Biswajee/TeamSpeak/readme.md

 + At a later point of time, the team members can enter their **Team ID** to see their previous chat and can continue conversation on the same thread or get a **New ID** and start a brand new conversation with same or different members.

-## Open source ?

-The repository is not accepting any **pull requests** for now as it is under evaluation for **Codechef API Hackathon 2018**.
-Thank you for your interest in the repository.

 ## Moments of hardwork
 Cloud was completely new to me and I ended up with 180 pulls during development ! :P